-Another exception is those who use the VLOOKUP function as a replacement to nested IF statements to solve more sophisticated problems.
-Accountants are living examples of those who use VLOOKUP with the approximate match, but that too only 0.99% of the time.
+Another exception is those who use the VLOOKUP function as a replacement to nested IF statements to solve more sophisticated solutions.
+Accountants are living examples of those who use VLOOKUP with an approximate match, but that too only 0.99% of the time.

 Therefore, if you are not a very clever Excel Rockstar, and you are not also creating a complex system which requires the use of Approximate match, always write your VLOOKUP formula with the Exact match.

-As I mentioned previously, it is always a good practice to write your VLOOKUP function using the Exact Match as your last argument.
+As I mentioned previously, it is always a good practice to write your VLOOKUP function using an exact match as your last argument.
 But it also means that when Excel doesn’t find the value you are looking for in the lookup table, you will definitely get an error.

 The reasons why Excel may not find your search has already been addressed above, which includes mistyping of lookup values, leading and trailing spaces and sometimes when numbers are formatted as text and vice versa.